-Chondromalacia patellae are common in young athletes who are often otherwise injury-free.
+Chondromalacia patella is common in young athletes who are often otherwise injury-free.
 Its incidence is also highest in women due to their higher Q angle.
 It is also more common in those who have experienced previous traumatic knee injuries such as fractures and dislocations.

-CMP is often confused with Patellofemoral Pain Syndrome (PFPS) as CMP is often a result of PFPS.
+CMP is often confused with Patellofemoral Pain Syndrome (PFPS).
+This is because CMP is often a result of PFPS.
 However, they can both occur in isolation.

 Chondromalacia patella treatment

 - Stretch tight muscles and gradually return to full fitness.